PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: Experiments

 \subsection{Empirical Validation Across Environments}

 The learning curves in Figure~\ref{fig:comparisons} address a fundamental concern about PAC-Bayesian RL: whether theoretical guarantees necessitate performance sacrifices.
-Our results demonstrate that PB-SAC matches or exceeds SAC's sample efficiency across all tested environments.
-In HalfCheetah and Hopper, PB-SAC shows superior performance compared to both SAC and PBAC.
-This validates our architectural choices, particularly the policy-posterior synchronization that ensures most learning follows proven SAC dynamics.
-The periodic PAC-Bayesian updates serve as refinements rather than disruptions, guided by the adaptive sampling curriculum that prevents critic destabilization.
+Our results demonstrate that PB-SAC maintains competitive performance with SAC across all tested environments while providing formal certificates.
+This validates our architectural choices, particularly the policy-posterior synchronization that ensures most learning follows proven SAC dynamics, with periodic PAC-Bayesian updates serving as refinements rather than disruptions, guided by the adaptive sampling that prevents critic destabilization (see Figure~\ref{fig:ablation_adaptation}).

-In Ant, PBAC initially outperforms both methods thanks to its multi-objective design accounting for diversity, coherence, and propagation, beneficial when rewards are less informative.
-However, excessive exploration eventually backfires, causing performance degradation in later training.
-PB-SAC matches its baseline with slightly faster convergence around 500\textit{k} steps, though lagging slightly at the end.
-While not designed specifically for deep exploration, it consistently matches baseline performance while providing theoretical guarantees.
+PBAC, designed specifically for deep exploration through multi-objective optimization (diversity, coherence, and propagation), underperforms both methods on dense-reward tasks.
+To ensure a fair comparison—since PBAC's primary strengths manifest in sparse-reward settings—we evaluated PB-SAC on the sparse-reward task Ant (very delayed) from PBAC's original work \citep{tasdighi2025deepexplorationpacbayes}.
+Results (Appendix~\ref{App:more_resuls_sparse_rewards}) demonstrate that PB-SAC ultimately surpasses PBAC while outperforming vanilla SAC, confirming that our posterior-guided exploration provides meaningful benefits in sparse-reward settings without requiring PBAC's high computational complexity (ensemble of critic networks).
+These results establish that our framework provides non-vacuous certificates and competitive performance across both dense and sparse reward tasks.